manuelrurda/Hangouts/README.md

 * Users can set hangout properties like: type of hangout, location, location range (max distance).
 * Users can share a link for other users to join the event.
 * User data will be collected in a Tinder swipe style sequence.
-* The app will provide recomendations based the event member's preferences.
+* The app will provide recommendations based the event member's preferences.

 **Optional Nice-to-have Stories**